TresAmigosSD/SMV/docs/user/run_shell.md

 * `open(path)` : open the csv/schema file at the given path and return the corresponding `DataFrame`
 * `df.save(path)` : save the given df to a csv/schema file pair at the given path.
 * `df.savel(path)` : save the contents of the `DataFrame` to a local (none HDFS) filesystem.
 WARNING: The contents must be able to fit in memory!!!
 * `discoverSchema(path, n, ca=CsvAttributes.defaultCsvWithHeader)` : use the first `n` (default 100000) rows of csv file at given path to discover the schema of the file based on heuristic rules.
-The discovered schema is saved to the path + ".schema.toBeReviewed" file
+The discovered schema is saved to the current path with postfix
+ ".schema.toBeReviewed"
 * `dumpEdd(data_set)` : Generate base EDD results for given `SmvDataSet` and dump the results to the screen.

 ## Shell package provided functions